Israel’s Tourism Triumph-Part III of IV

 Day of Drab Cuisine Over

 Decades ago, Israel’s culinary scene was largely defined by omnipresent falafel, shawarma and pizza stands, tomatoes and cucumbers sliced with endless variation, carrot juice vendors, over-glitzed coffee and pastry bars, and truck stop-style roadside eateries offering spiced Moroccan-style salads in drab arrays.
-Sameness and no sophistication were the main flavors of the day-every day.
-All that’s over.
+The best restaurants downtown Charlottesville had were miles ahead of the Israeli competition.
+That’s because sameness and no sophistication were the main flavors of the day-every day.
+But now, all that’s over.

 In recent years, highly trained and innovative, if feisty, chefs have been opening one trendy restaurant after another.
 Now hip dining spots can be found everywhere-from hotel rooftops with majestic views to disused warehouses, converted old homes, tight alleys and sidewalks, rooftops, seaside balconies, hilltop niches, spots overlooking the seashore, a hillside, or even a wall-and the sometimes just the cramped space between two other cramped spaces.